mrdinosaurabh/PaintApplicationJavaFX/README.md

 # PaintApplicationJavaFX
 Basic painting application made using JavaFX.
 Teammate: Ms. Vineeta Singh

+**To see how the project looks and its features, check "Screenshots" folder.**

 It has the following features:
 1) Light Mode and Dark Mode, switch between them effortlessly